Prevter/PulseByte/README.md

 }
 ```

 This will work with both prefix and slash commands, but only if your command is simple enough.
-If for example you a command with arguments, you'll need to override `runAsSlash` method.
+If for example you have a command with arguments, you'll need to override `runAsSlash` method.
 Here is an example of a command with arguments:
 ```js
 const Command = require("../../types/command");